mcollina/nodeconf-streams-workshop/README.md

 ## Excersise 6

-Make the Readable stream cancellable (do it for both the push and pull versions).
+Bonus task: Make the Readable stream cancellable (do it for both the push and pull versions).